deepset-ai/haystack-website/src/pages/docs_hub/usage/get_started.md

 ![image](../img/HaystackHub_signup4.png)

-7. You will receive an email with an confirmation link.
-This link will verify your email address and forward you to the [Haystack Hub Login](https://app.haystack-hub.com/) page.
+7. You will receive an email with a confirmation link.
+Clicking this link will verify your email address and forward you to the [Haystack Hub Login](https://app.haystack-hub.com/) page.

 ![image](../img/HaystackHub_signup5.png)